baileydebarmore/sci-comm/README.md

-# Repository for links to papers and blog posts on science communication
+# Science Communication

-Purpose: Single location to refer colleagues and audience for more reading, tips, and tricks on science communication
+Easy access to articles and resources for science communication